Engineering Communications

 • Contact Us

-You are here: Home / Services / Digital Signage / Engineering Departments Digital Signage / Department Digital Signage Best Practices
+You are here: Home / Services / Digital Signage / Digital Signage Best Practices

-• Include a call to action, such as a driver to website (use short URL), social page, etc.
+• Include a call to action, such as a QR code and URL that links to a website, a social page, etc.

-• Use good contrast, ideally a dark type on a light background.
+• Use good contrast, ideally with dark type on a light background.

 • Too many colors.